-Top 7 Things Every First-Time Visitor Should Do on Bonaire
+Top 7 Things Every First-Time Visitor Should Do in Bonaire

-If you’re not a scuba diving fanatic, you may not have heard of a tiny Dutch Caribbean island called Bonaire.
-Although it’s one of the word’s top shore diving destinations, there are many more things to do on Bonaire besides scuba dive.
+f you’re not a scuba diving fanatic, you may not have heard of a tiny Dutch Caribbean island called Bonaire.
+Although it’s one of the word’s top shore diving destinations, there are many more things to do in Bonaire besides scuba dive.
 Part of the ABC islands of the Lesser Antilles that also include Aruba and Curacao, Bonaire is an extraordinary Caribbean destination for people looking for something beyond the same old beach vacation.
-Here’s my personal guide to the top things everyone should do on their first visit to Bonaire.

 Insider tip: Sun Rentals Bonaire is offering Canadian at par for certain properties and Sunwing has a new direct flight from Toronto.